Namakan Lake

 Namakan Lake is a large freshwater lake located along the international border between northern Minnesota, United States, and Ontario, Canada.
 The majority of the lake is situated within Voyageurs National Park in St. Louis County, Minnesota, and the surrounding wilderness in Rainy River District, Ontario.
 Namakan Lake forms part of the interconnected Namakan Reservoir system, which includes Kabetogama Lake, Sand Point Lake, Crane Lake, and Little Vermilion Lake.

 Geography

-Namakan Lake covers an area of approximately 24,066 acres (97.4 km²) and has a maximum depth of around 150 feet (46 m).
+Namakan Lake covers an area of approximately 24,066 acres (97.4 km^{2}) and has a maximum depth of around 150 feet (46 m).
 It sits at an elevation of about 1,122 feet (342 m) above sea level.
 The lake is characterized by a rugged shoreline, dotted with numerous islands, coves, and peninsulas.

 Hydrology

 Namakan Lake receives water from several sources, including Ash River and Crane Lake.
 Its outflow occurs through the historic Kettle Falls, where water passes into Rainy Lake to the north.